 With the increasing security threats to network resources, enterprises are required to follow standard practices, and execute internal/external security policies to remain compliant with the latest industry standards.
-Therefore, ensuring network compliance has become a priority for network administrators.
+Therefore, ensuring network configuration compliance has become a priority for network administrators.
 But, it is a mammoth task to scrutinize and make changes in a networking environment consisting of network devices from multiple vendors.
 Hence, you require a network configuration compliance tool to make the tasks hassle-free.

 Network devices compliance management in Network Configuration Manager helps administrators analyse network devices to achieve auditable network compliance across industry-specific network compliance policies.
 Every time a configuration is backed up, Network Configuration Manager will automatically run a compliance check on those configurations.
 Network Configuration Manager also alerts and generates reports whenever a rule/policy gets violated.

 2. Ensuring whether SNMP communities are protected with strong passwords

 3. Adding access lists to prevent unauthorized configuration changes.

 4. Carrying out compliance checks on configurations to meet admin requirements

 5. Generating violation reports for auditing purposes

 HIPAA protects health insurance coverage for workers by providing access control only to authorized personnels to access electronic protected health information (ePHI).
 This implies that, all the data related to your employees health insurance have to be access restricted and periodically monitored.